goeb/smit/README.md

 ### How to set up different pages for two projects?

-Example of a specific project page for project X-yy.

 HTML pages are first looked after in $REPO/&lt;project&gt;/html/. and, if not present, Smit looks in the $REPO/public directory.

 So, for example, if you want to customize the 'issues' page for a project:

-- copy $REPO/public/issues.html to $REPO/project/html/issues.html
+- copy $REPO/public/issues.html to $REPO/&lt;project&gt;/html/issues.html
-- edit $REPO/project/html/issues.html to suit your needs
+- edit $REPO/&lt;project&gt;/html/issues.html to suit your needs
 - restart Smit